Coronyt/vys/README.md

 - To run the unit tests yourself:

     - You must have a local instance of `vys` running at port 3000
-    - Type `npx playwright test --project=chromium` into the command line
+    - Paste `npx playwright test --project=chromium` into the command line
     - This will run all of the unit tests in the background and host a local HTML report with the results
-    - You can also run `npx playwright test --project=chromium --headed` to see each test run in the browser
+    - You can also run `npx playwright test --project=chromium --headed` to watch each test run in the browser

 ## Known issues
 - Playwright tests which interact with the table do not pass on Webkit-based browsers
     - The reason for this is currently not clear, further testing required
+    - Some of these tests (order_create_2, 3, 4) pass in debug mode

 - Order description input currently disabled on order creation form
+- Design is currently not responsive (will not format correctly on mobile)
+- DateTimeCell will allow certain invalid years if the input is formatted a specific way
+    - ex.
+01-01-0001 will be accepted and result in an invalid date in the cell

 ## Planned features
 - Resizable table columns